The 4 Elements of Great Music Production

 And even when you hear a great melody on top of a great beat with a semi-decent chord progression, you still feel like something’s missing.

-Music production is a about putting all those musical pieces together.
+putting all those musical pieces together.
 When everything is pieced together perfectly, the end result is spectacular.

 I like classifying a song into four distinct parts.
 You could deconstruct songs endlessly but I feel like these four elements of music production work well when analyzing a song.